 Plan one huge goal, and one smaller goal for your gut health and/or healing journey for the upcoming year.

 There is peace and calm found in decluttering your life; both online and offline.
 I’ll forever be working on decluttering the house and my car, but I have been doing little things for a few weeks now both online and offline (including dumping off 3k+ images and videos from my phone).
 It feels so good and calming.

 While this is what I do 24/7 for a living, I was learning everything I could on a smaller scale for years prior.
 If you’re ready to dip your toes into the world of healthier living and a thriving gut, start with my resource library HERE.

 Inspiration is everywhere, but the truest form you’ll ever find is when you dig deep to find it within.
-Some ways I’ve found to do this is by setting a mantra, creating a vision board (or even a digital one), writing in a Gratitude Journal, etc. To totally feel inspired (because all of those and more are included!), grab your copy of my 90-day gut healing journal, Healing Blooms from Within HERE.
+Some ways I’ve found to do this is by setting a mantra, creating a vision board (or even a digital vision board), writing in a Gratitude Journal, etc. To totally feel inspired (because all of those and more are included!), grab your copy of my 90-day gut healing journal, Healing Blooms from Within HERE.